BUSINESS CONTINUITY

 Business Continuity

-• when the damage is long-term, focuses on reestablishing critical business functions (sometimes at an alternate site)
+• when the damage is long-term, focus is on reestablishing critical business functions (sometimes at an alternate site)

 .